dmarien33/GettingAndCleaningProject/README.md

 ## sort by Subject, ActivityCode, Activity then group by Subject, ActivityCode, Activity

 ## summarize each of the variables (calculate the mean) by Subject, ActivityCode, Activity
-* I grouped by ActivityCode because I thought that it would make things neater
+* I included ActivityCode as a grouping variable because I thought that it would make things neater
+* I also wanted to include the Activity code because I wanted the option to do a numeric or alphabetical sort.
+Typing a number in a condition also takes less space than typing in the label

 ## change the variable names and output the file
 * I changed the variable names by adding Average() to each variable where the mean was calculated (example:  Average(tBodyAcc-mean()-X))